Kazhuu/spc-player/README.md

 works for example.

 Project is develop on Linux machine and not tested on Windows.
-If someone finds something to fix please create issue about it.
-PRs are also welcome.
+If someone finds something to fix please create an issue about it.
+Any kind of contribution is welcome.

 ## Structure of the Project